thegworld/gtx-browser/docs/fuchsia/build_instructions.md

 ### (Linux-only) Install any required host packages

-Chromium relies on some platform packages to be present in order to build.
+GTx Browser relies on some platform packages to be present in order to build.
 You can install the current set of required packages with:

 ```shell